Gennaro Troianiello

-Gennaro Troianiello (or spells as Troianello; born 21 March 1983) is an Italian footballer who plays as a midfielder for Italian Serie D club A.S.D.
-S.F.
-Gladiator 1912.
+Gennaro Troianiello (or spells as Troianello; born 21 March 1983) is a retired Italian footballer who played as a midfielder.

 Football career

 Troianiello started his career at regional league Eccellenza.
-He then followed Calangianus which was promoted to Serie D. After helping them finish 7th, he was signed by Ischia of Eccellenza.
+He then followed Calangianus which was promoted to Serie D. After helping them finish in seventh place, he was signed by Ischia of Eccellenza.

-In summer 2004, he was signed by Nuorese, where he helped bring the club from Eccellenza to Serie C2 in two years.
+In the summer of 2004, he was signed by Nuorese, where he helped bring the club from Eccellenza to Serie C2 in two years.
 In the 2006–07 season, Nuorese finished as a losing side of promotion playoffs.
-In January 2007 he was signed by Frosinone, effective on 1 July.
+In January 2007, he was signed by Frosinone, effective on 1 July.

 Frosinone

-On 1 July 2007 Troianiello became a player for Frosinone.
-On 10 July Serie A side Chievo also acquired half of the registration rights for €180,000 (paid via the transfer of Alfredo Cariello; Troianiello at first joined Chievo in definitive deal and was sold back to Frosinone in co-ownership).
+On 1 July 2007, Troianiello became a player for Frosinone.
+On 10 July, Serie A side Chievo also acquired half of the registration rights for €180,000 (paid via the transfer of Alfredo Cariello; Troianiello at first joined Chievo in definitive deal and was sold back to Frosinone in co-ownership).
 He made only five appearances in his first Serie B season, and was loaned to Ternana of Serie C1 in January 2008.